 You can disable 2-Step Verification on your Google account if you prefer not to use it.
-It is the procedure.
 There isn’t any way to predict how it will undermine your internet security, given that far more than 50 percent of the world’s population uses the world wide web.
 It is why using extra caution online is not a bad idea.
 2-Step Verification helps you maximize the Security of your google account.

 Although this is a fantastic way to keep cybercriminals out of your Google account, some claim it also creates additional risks.